fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

     ```

 6. Run `terraform plan` to review your changes and `terraform apply` to deploy them.
-7. Configure your Fingerprint JS Agent using the paths defined in Step 2.
+7. Configure the Fingerprint [JS Agent](https://dev.fingerprint.com/docs/js-agent) on your website using the paths defined in Step 2.

-    ```javascript NPM package
+    ```javascript
     import * as FingerprintJS from '@fingerprintjs/fingerprintjs-pro'

     const fpPromise = FingerprintJS.load({